algaebrown/circSTAMP_pipe/readme.md

 This will generate .bam files that can be fed into the STAMP pipeline.

+## Configuration
+see `config/tao.yaml`

+the `menifest`:
+- Sample: the sample name.
+Each sample is composed of `prefix` and `suffix`.
+Suffix can be `-R`(RNase treated). `-A`(not RNase treated).
+Each prefix must have a pair of samples with two suffixes (this is how CIRI2 runs quantification).
+If you don't design it this way, comment out `SnakeMain`, rule `all`, line `"output/{sample_pair}.gtf"` to distable RNaseR correction step from CIRI2.
+- fastq1, fastq2: full path to fastq.gz files, read1 and read2.
+- Rnase, binary variable indicating Rnase treatment is done or not

+the rest:
+- bunch of index and annotations.
+Yeolab users don't need to change these.
+- if you need to build your own, see `SnakeBuildIndex`.
+Make sure to change the config file as well as `ciriconfig.yaml`.

+## Output

+- `QC/` folder contain quality control statistics
+- fastQC contain quality control statistics
+- `output/*.gtf` are the CIRI outputs. `{sample_label}.gtf` is the unadjusted quantification. `{total_sample_label}.{rnase_sample_label}.gtf` is the RNase-R corrected quantification.

 # STAMP: Sailor pipeline
 ## Running STAMP on regular RNA-seq (human genome mapped reads)
 generates the STAMP configs. `sailor.json`